 In Germany, a large international bank implemented its hybrid mail solution.
 Maintaining critical client communications.
 It enabled their people to create correspondence and manage printing directly through a centralised Print Room.

 In UK Retail, the huge requirement for signage and posters to support social distancing guidelines has provided a large source of revenue.

 While in education, much more material is now being printed centrally by schools.
 Allowing their students to continue their studies from home.

 What opportunities lie ahead for in-house Print Rooms?

 These examples aren’t just opportunistic fulfilment of a short-term need.
-The reasons they have been so successful are set to stay for the long term.

 As we move forward into the ‘new normal’, reliability and flexibility of print services will be key to support critical ongoing business processes.